erizov/Professor/semester_8/lecture_53_database_operations/performance_tuning/README.md

 ### Comprehension

 1. Can you explain howEfficiencye Tuning works in your own words?
-2. What is the key insight or technique that makes Performance Tuning efficient?
+2. What is the key insight or technique that makes PEffectivenessTuning efficient?

 ### Analysis